When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 Limiting stellar magnitude — These particular scopes are rated to view a faint object to 12.9 magnitudes (see my article explaining the magnitude scale of bright stars to fainter objects).

-Orion Dobsonian — tabletop
+Orion Dobsonian — Tabletop

 Viewing experience — The manufacturer claims that with this Dobsonian you’ll get clear views of lunar craters and plains, and observation of planets, bright nebulas, and galaxies.
 It’s best for deep-sky objects, such as Messier Objects rather than planetary details.